Do you think there is a leaky pipe within your walls that needs fixing? If so then here are few things that you can do about it:

 Check for any bad smell or smell of sewage –it indicates the leakage is in one of the sewage lines.
 It is best to look for a handyman near you to fix this as it may get really messy if you have no experience.

-- Steps to fix pipes: Though the easiest and the best way to fix this is to call for handyman services but if you want to take things into your own hands, here is what you can do:
+- Steps to fix pipes: Though the easiest and the best way to fix this is to call for handyman services in London but if you want to take things into your own hands, here is what you can do:

 - Cut a piece of drywall: After you are sure about the exact location of leakage, hammer in and take a piece of the drywall near that area out.